mjkoster/onefb-ide/README.md

-# onefb-ide
+# onefb-sdk
-OneFB IDE is a model-driven IDE for industrial control systems that uses IoT design patterns and components
+OneFB SDK is a model-driven SDK for industrial control systems that uses IoT design patterns and components